ProjectExchange/SkyRocket/docs/setup/README.md

 # Prerequisites

-The complete setup is containerized an needs the following prerequisites to run
+The complete setup is containerized and needs the following prerequisites to run

 * Linux Server
 * Installed Docker and Docker Compose (there is also the possibility to use Podman)